 A few years ago a local tinnitus clinic ran a TV commercial where the medical director, Dr. Julie, stated her favorite movie was Legends of the Fall.
 It always made me chuckle when it aired.
 Not that there is anything wrong with Legends of the Fall being her favorite movie, because really, there isn't, but it strikes me as funny that we all have to have a favorite of everything.
 A favorite television series, book, song, car, color, animal, restaurant and sports team.
 Heck, even a favorite fishing hole.
-And of course half the fun of having a favorite is sharing it with others (except the location of our favorite fishing hole, ha ha).
+And of course half the fun of having a favorite something is sharing it with others (except the location of our favorite fishing hole, ha ha).

 My favorite movie is probably Michael Mann's The Last of the Mohicans.
 Before that it was John Carpenter's remake of The Thing.
 Obviously these are two entirely different adventure films, one based on real aspects of early American history, and one based entirely on science fiction---but that's me, I'm all over the place with my likes.